 Planning permission has been granted for the erection of two dwellinghouses on the application site (plot 1) and that to the west (plot 2), with the latter constructed.
 A later planning permission (17/00167/FUL) amended the approved dwelling on plot 1 to reduce its size.
-A subsequent application is now being considered concurrently to this one (17/04236/S73), seeking to reduce the size of the approved dwelling further, which will leave a portion of the site to the east available for the erection of another dwelling, as submitted in this planning application.
+This application now seeks to reduce its size further, which will leave a portion of the site to the east available for the erection of another dwelling, as indicated in concurrent application 17/04060/FUL.
 It is noted that these applications are submitted separately so this application is not for two dwellings, however the separate proposal does carry some weight in assessment of this scheme.